PromoSquad/promotions/CONTRIBUTING.md

 # Contributing

+Promo Squad members, please refer to this guide for setting up development environment and also getting to know the model specifications.

 ## Vagrant

 Vagrant is the VM development environment we're using in this class to develope our Flask services.